 Rick Sadler, PhD, Michigan State University

-Medical geographer by training and an Assistant Professor in the Division of Public Health at Michigan State University in Flint.
+Rick Sadler is a medical geographer by training and an Assistant Professor in the Division of Public Health at Michigan State University in Flint.
 His work is rooted in community partnerships and aimed at strengthening the understanding between the built environment and health behaviors/outcomes, with the goal of informing land use policy to build healthier cities.
 His work is particularly focused on regions like his hometown of Flint, which experience unique challenges arising from a combination of social, political, and economic forces that exacerbate health equity issues.

 Tricia Piechowski, MSW, MPH, MA, University of Michigan